Max00009/Max00009/README.md

 — I started coding on Termux on my phone and now code on a MacBook

-— I focus on low-level systems, binary exploitation, and red team techniques.
+— I focus on low-level systems, binary exploitation, reverse engineering, malware analysis and red team techniques.

 ---